-Quality Control’s “P” Tried To Gag Baby Mama Lira Galore Over Domestic Violence Claims – Said It Would Ruin His Career (Exclusive)
+Quality Control’s “Pee” Tried To Gag Baby Mama Lira Galore Over Domestic Violence Claims – Said It Would Ruin His Career (Exclusive)

-Record Label Head & Social Media Star Fighting Over Access To Baby Daughter
+Record Label Head & Social Media Star Pee Thomas Fighting Over Access To Baby Daughter

 The music label CEO who is battling baby mama Lira Galore over custody and child support for their baby daughter unsuccessfully tried to silence her claims that he beat her up while she was pregnant.

-Lawyers for Pierre “P” Thomas filed court papers asking a judge to seal Galore’s allegations that he pummeled her during most of her pregnancy, leaving her bruised, with a knot on her forehead and a dislocated finger, according to court papers obtained by BOSSIP.
+Lawyers for Pierre “Pee” Thomas filed court papers asking a judge to seal Galore’s allegations that he pummeled her during most of her pregnancy, leaving her bruised, with a knot on her forehead and a dislocated finger, according to court papers obtained by BOSSIP.

 But social media star Galore fired back, calling Thomas’ attempts to muzzle her as a “miserable attempt to keep (Galore) from pursuing her valid claims against him.”